SeldonIO/seldon-core/doc/source/cpp/README.md

 SELDON_DEFAULT_BIND_MODULE()
 ```

-The macro above is equivallent to defining the following macro:
+The macro above is equivalent to defining the following macro:

 ```cpp
 SELDON_BIND_MODULE(SeldonPackage, ModelClass)